-It’s the season to fire up the grill and enjoy the flavour of barbecued foods.
-But depending on what you throw on the grill – and how often – you might be jeopardizing your health.
-Research suggests that eating too much grilled meat can increase the risk of certain cancers.
-A recent report published in the Washington Post suggests that when cooked at high temperatures or over open flames, compounds in red and processed meats undergo biochemical reactions that produce carcinogenic compounds.
-Although the research has not yet been conducted in humans, emerging evidence is starting to connect the dots to human risks of cancer.
+It’s the season to fire up the barbecue!
+But depending on what you throw on the grill – and how often you enjoy BBQ foods – you may be jeopardizing your health.
+Some research suggests that when cooked at high temperatures or over open flames, compounds in red and processed meats undergo biochemical reactions that produce carcinogenic compounds.
+Although the research has not yet been conducted in humans, emerging evidence is starting to connect the dots of these compounds to human risks of cancer.

-4. Flip often.
 Continuously turning meat over can substantially reduce HCA formation.
-So can flipping burgers every minute versus only once after five minutes of cooking.
-To minimize juice drippings, use tongs or a spatula to turn foods rather than piercing meat with a fork.
+To minimize juice drippings, use tongs or a spatula to turn foods every minute rather than piercing meat with a fork and flipping less frequently.

 5. Grill fish and shellfish instead.

 Most types of seafood contain less fat than meat and take less time to cook.
 Seafood also naturally produces fewer HCAs when cooked.